mxjones/RedBus/README.md

 # RedBus
-A simple in memory EventBus / MessageBus library in C# No dependencies
+A simple in memory EventBus / MessageBus library in C# with no dependencies

 # Example Usage